Miami Cerebral Palsy Attorneys

 Another common cause of cerebral palsy is oxygen starvation to the infant’s brain.
 It can happen if its oxygen is cut off while the baby is being born or after it’s born.
 This could happen if the baby’s airway is blocked after its born, or if there’s damage or problems with the umbilical cord, placenta, or uterus such that the baby’s oxygen supply is cut off, causing death to cells in certain parts of the brain.

 It’s also possible for a baby to develop cerebral palsy (acquired) after birth, through infection, injury, accident, or other problems that may impair blood flow to the brain.
-Babies most vulnerable to acquired cerebral palsy may have other illnesses or disorders or were subject to environmental factors that can cause brain damage and/or cut off oxygen supply, such as child abuse or medical malpractice.
+Babies most vulnerable to acquired cerebral palsy may have other illnesses or disorders or were subject to environmental factors that can cause brain damage and/or cut off the oxygen supply, such as child abuse or medical malpractice.

 Signs of Cerebral Palsy